 3 Nights in Berlin

 A vibrant cosmopolitan city that’s rich in history and contemporary culture, Berlin is constantly evolving.
 From the ruins of World War II to the Cold War division of the Berlin wall, Berlin has always managed to rebuild.
 Germany's largest city, this sprawling (by European standards) metropolis has excellent public transportation, from subways to an official rowboat ferry.
-You’ll find a little of everything here, from history to high gastronomy, art museums to palaces, and plenty lively bars.
+You’ll find a little of everything here, from history to high gastronomy, art museums to palaces, and plenty of lively bars and nightclubs.
 The nightlife here is world-class, but there’s more than enough to see during the day.
 Berlin is made up of distinctive neighborhoods, each with a different character.
 We recommend several ways of exploring the city, from a Cold War walking tour to a bike tour to see all the must-see sights in a simple and easy way.
 An exploration of the long and volatile history of Jewish culture in the city is eye-opening as Jewish life in Berlin has been meticulously documented.
 Many of the city’s art and culture museums offer unforgettable glimpses into history.
 Potsdam offers the perfect diversion for an afternoon, and Sanssouci Palace, with its well-tended gardens, is a beautiful reminder of the city’s impressive past.
 The past comes alive in Berlin, but the present is very much alive as well.

 A vibrant cosmopolitan city that’s rich in history and contemporary culture, Berlin is constantly evolving.
 From the ruins of World War II to the Cold War division of the Berlin wall, Berlin has always managed to rebuild.
 Germany's largest city, this sprawling (by European standards) metropolis has excellent public transportation, from subways to an official rowboat ferry.
-You’ll find a little of everything here, from history to high gastronomy, art museums to palaces, and plenty lively bars.
+You’ll find a little of everything here, from history to high gastronomy, art museums to palaces, and plenty of lively bars and nightclubs.
 The nightlife here is world-class, but there’s more than enough to see during the day.
 Berlin is made up of distinctive neighborhoods, each with a different character.
 We recommend several ways of exploring the city, from a Cold War walking tour to a bike tour to see all the must-see sights in a simple and easy way.
 An exploration of the long and volatile history of Jewish culture in the city is eye-opening as Jewish life in Berlin has been meticulously documented.
 Many of the city’s art and culture museums offer unforgettable glimpses into history.
 Potsdam offers the perfect diversion for an afternoon, and Sanssouci Palace, with its well-tended gardens, is a beautiful reminder of the city’s impressive past.
 The past comes alive in Berlin, but the present is very much alive as well.

 Day 1